joserogeriofilho/react-showcase/README.md

 * Use of `react-router-dom` for routing;
 * Stateful parents and stateless children;

-## Installing and Running the React Showcase
+## Installing and Running

-1. Install (if you haven't already) JSON Server, a fake REST API tool, by running `npm install -g json-server`;
+1. Install (if you haven't already) JSON Server, a fake REST API tool, by running `> npm install -g json-server`;
-2. Install the dependencies of the project by executing `npm install` in the root directory;
+2. Install the project's dependencies by executing the `> npm install` command in the root directory;
-3. Enter the `/json-server` directory and run `json-server db.json`;
+3. Enter the `/json-server` directory and start the mocked REST API by running `> json-server db.json`;
-4. Back into the root directory of the project, run `npm start`;
+4. Back into the root directory of the project, run `> npm start`;

 ## Live Demo
 If in a first attempt the application fails to load showing an **application error page**, please try refreshing the browser since the Heroku plataform put applications to sleep after some time of inactivity.
 The second request should work wihtout any problem.